-On Sunday night a devastating fire destroyed the 610 year-old Namdaemun “Great South Gate” in Seoul, South Korea [video].
-Luckily no one was hurt but it’s sad to hear that the blaze may be have been started on purpose.
-The loss is even more painful as gate was the countries no. 1 national treasure and one of the few to survive foreign invasions.
+On Sunday night a devastating fire destroyed the 610-year-old Namdaemun “Great South Gate” in Seoul, South Korea [video].
+Luckily no one was hurt but it’s sad to hear that the blaze may have been started on purpose.
+The loss is even more painful as the gate was the countries no. 1 national treasure and one of the few to survive foreign invasions.
 The Cultural Heritage Administration has said that it will take at least three years to restore at an estimated cost of $21 million.

 I feel somewhat lucky to have visited Namdaemun last September when I was in South Korea and took a number of photos of the magnificent structure with its colourful paintings on the underside.
 What struck me was its isolation, surrounded by the towering skyscrapers of modern Seoul making it even more of a landmark.

 No doubt people will be pointing the finger of blame over the disaster but no amount of postulating is going to bring it back…